How To Build an Engaged Lead Pipeline with LinkedIn in 2021

 LinkedIn is a professional network, after all.
 Not to mention, it’s “the world’s largest professional network,” according to LinkedIn.
 Any marketing professional who claims to be using social media but ignores LinkedIn is doing their business a disservice.

-Step One: Optimize your profile for connecting
+Step 1: Optimize your profile for connecting.

 What do I mean by this?